zaborowm/dsc-modeling-your-data-nyc-ds-career-042219/README.md

-> **Comments:** Note that while the $r^2$ value did drop, it did so only marginally despite dropping 6/10 of the orignal features.
+> **Comments:** Note that while the $r^2$ value did drop, it did so only marginally despite dropping 6/10 of the original features.
 Additionally, all of the p-values indicate that all of the current features are substantially influential.

 ## Additional Assessments and Refinement